For agents

 ### Install

-Runs over stdio via `npx` — no global install, no keys, no config.
-Pick your client:
+Runs over stdio via `npx` — set SCODE_API_KEY and pick your client:

 ```bash